ECSaputra/alignment-extraction/README.md

 * MAF of the chromosome of interest, fragmented into smaller chunks

+Example input and output files can be found in folder `data` and `output`.

 ### Step 1: Split chromosome-specific MAF into smaller fragments